aagibbons/NBA_WS_ML/README.md

 The files found here were used for the following research paper:

-Using Machine Learning to Predict NBA Success
+<b>Using Machine Learning to Predict NBA Success</b>

-Aidan Gibbons
+Aidan Gibbons,
 University of Toronto

 Abstract